cjdrake/pyeda/doc/source/boolalg.rst

 * generating all bit-strings of length :math:`N`
 * counting from 0 to 7 in the binary number system

 Boolean Functions
 =================

+A Boolean function is a rule that maps every point in an :math:`N`-dimensional Boolean space to an element in :math:`{0, 1}`.

 Truth Tables
 ============